There are currently no products in the cart.

 3. Find Omega-3 in Leafy Greens, Nuts, Seeds, and Fish

 As stated earlier, grass-fed meats are high in Omega-3.
 Grass-fed beef and poultry is becoming more and more popular, and thus more available.
-As it becomes more available, its pricing hopefully will decrease.
+As it becomes more available, its also expected to become more affordable.

 In addition to grass-fed meats, we can also get Omega-3 from various other food sources.

 Adding green vegetables to your diet is easy.
 Using flax, chia, hemp or camelina is another thing altogether.
 You can purchase these as seeds, or you can purchase their individual oils.
-I do not find using the oil to be the most flavorful option.
-Personally, I find it very easy to add ground flax seed to some yogurt mixed with protein powder for a healthy breakfast.
+I do not find using oil to be the most flavorful option.
+Personally, I find it very easy to add ground flaxseed to some yogurt mixed with protein powder for a healthy breakfast.

 Remember, you must grind the flax seeds in order to digest them.
-They are also a very good source of fiber, and will help keep you regular.
+They are also a very good source of fiber and can help keep your levels balanced.
 Chia seeds I find to have minimal flavor, but be sure to check the mirror after you eat them as they tend to get stuck between your teeth, and make their appearance known when you smile.
-Hey… just trying to help here.

-The classic source of EPA and DHA are fatty fish.
-Examples of these are wild salmon, mackerel, herring, tuna, and sardines.
-Plankton and algae are also good sources, and happen to be vegan.
+The most common sources of EPA and DHA are fatty fish.
+Examples of these include wild salmon, mackerel, herring, tuna, and sardines.
+Plankton and algae are also good sources of EPA and DHA and happen to be viable vegan options as well.

 You can also use a highly concentrated Omega-3 supplement.
 These come from either fish oil, krill oil, algae oil, or plankton.
 Most clinical studies on the health benefits of Omega-3 have study participants using supplemental EPA and DHA.

 4. Low Omega-3 & Excess Omega-6 Is Bad For You